-The GHG PROGRAM establishes the necessary procedures to meet the requirements for quality, integrity, and transparency in the development of methodologies.
-Those elements are also described in the BCR Guidance "Methodologies Development and Approval"4.
+The GHG PROGRAM sets out the procedures necessary to uphold quality, environmental integrity, and transparency in the development and approval of methodologies.
+These provisions are further detailed in the BCR Guidance document "Methodologies Development and Approval".
+4 https://biocarbonstandard.com/tools/methodologies-development-and-approval.pdf